Hay Gaol

-The Hay Gaol is a heritage-listed former prison and now museum at 355 Church Street, Hay, Hay Shire, New South Wales, Australia.
+The Hay Gaol is a heritage-listed former prison and now museum at 355 Church Street, Hay, in the Riverina region of New South Wales, Australia.
 It was an adult prison from 1880 to 1915 and 1930 until 1940, a prisoner-of-war camp during World War II, and a juvenile facility, the Hay Institution for Girls, from 1961 to 1974.
 It was designed by James Barnet and Colonial Architect and built from 1879 to 1880 by Witcombe Brothers.
 The site faces Church Street, and is otherwise bounded by Piper, Macauley and Coke Streets, north-east of the town centre.
 It was added to the New South Wales State Heritage Register on 13 March 2009.

 History

 The first Gaol

 The original gaol at Hay was a police lock-up, located in Lachlan Street on the site of the present Hay Post Office.
 The lock-up was proclaimed a Public Gaol on 1 December 1870.
 The gaol initially contained two cells to accommodate prisoners.
 During 1878, however, there was a large increase in the number of prisoners detained at Hay – 192 entries to the gaol (compared to just nine the year before) and 176 discharges (compared to thirteen previously).
 As a result, “much needed improvements” were made to the gaol, with the prisoner accommodation being increased by 1879 to four cells.
 In 1879 there were 173 entries and 175 discharges; and, in 1880, 154 entries and 158 discharges.

 The large numbers of prisoners detained at Hay from 1878 onwards prompted the Comptroller General of Prisons, Harold Maclean, to approve the building of new gaol facilities, construction of which began in 1879.
 When the new gaol in Church Street was ready for occupancy in late 1880 the old Lachlan Street gaol was down-graded to a “Watch-house or Lock-up only”.